 The Tissue Management Shared Resource was established to provide IRB-approved centralized tissue procurement service for specimens derived from consented human participants.
 A full description of our services is listed below.

-Over 23,000 bodily fluids such as blood, urine, and pleural fluid and tissue specimens including breast, lung, prostate, kidney, bladder, colon, liver and pancreas have been collected since its establishment.
+More than 23,000 bodily fluids such as blood, urine, and pleural fluid and tissue specimens including breast, lung, prostate, kidney, bladder, colon, liver, and pancreas have been collected since its establishment.
 Each tissue aliquot is evaluated by a board-certified anatomical pathologist to determine tumor cellularity.
 The resource has both frozen and formalin-fixed paraffin-embedded tissue available for research projects.

 Fresh Tissue Collection

-In parallel with the banking effort, the resource offers prospective procurement services for fresh tissue.
+In parallel with the banking effort, the Tissue Management Shared Resource offers prospective procurement services for fresh tissue.
 The prospective procurement is coordinated with the surgical staff, pathologists, and investigators.
 All prospective procurement requests must be approved by the resource director and tissue-specific committees and reviewed on a yearly basis.
 To request specimens, complete the Tissue Specimen Request Form or the Blood Specimen Request Form and email it to the Resource manager.

 The tissue bank has pre-existing tissue arrays for a variety of invasive cancers.
 Each array is annotated with clinical information including tumor histology, stage, disease free and overall survival.
 The resource also can assembled custom tissue arrays for investigators.
 Please contact the resource director to obtain more information.